Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Hair Maintenance During Transition

 Overall, upkeep when transitioning to gray hair is just as important as the coloring process.
-To keep gray highlights from getting brassy, use a purple shampoo regularly.
+To keep gray highlights from developing unwanted yellow tones, use a purple shampoo regularly.

 You may have to go back to the salon for more toner and glosses during your transition, but at home, glazes are also great to use.
 As hair ages and turns gray, it becomes drier, so it’s a good idea to incorporate powerful moisturizing conditioners into your haircare routine.